“THIS DAY YOU WILL BE WITH ME IN PARADISE.” – LUKE 23:43

 Sister Kathleen says that the Christ-like relationship of her parents and family taught her to love her God.
 On the ranch all of their animals, God’s beautiful mountains and fishing streams profoundly touched her soul.
 She credits the sisters of her Benedictine community for teaching her to be holy.
 She loves communal prayer, quiet times to be alone with her loving God, scripture, discovering her God within herself.
 She is grateful for her previous gifts of serving many students, the sick and the dying.

-Sister Kathleen will celebrate 65 years in vowed religious life in 2015.
-The dreams she has for her life would be to continue her prayer life and serving their community with time to complete the writing of her book, ”THREE NUNS FROM THE RANCH”.
-She looks forward to having time to read, enjoy our beautiful Black Forest and our Pikes Peak in the distance while growing old gracefully.
+Sister Kathleen celebrated 70 years in vowed religious life in 2020.
+The dreams she has for her life would be to continue her prayer life.
+She recently completed the writing of her book, ”THREE NUNS FROM THE RANCH”, which was a huge success.
+Sister Kathleen currently resides at St. Francis Nursing Center in Colorado Springs.